 Spend time in the morning focusing 100% on yourself!
 This might be the only quiet time you get each day.

 9. Read 15-30 minutes

 As Tony Robbins said, “Leaders are readers.”
-The average person reads 1-2 books per year but CEO’s average 52 per year.
+The average person reads 1-2 books per year but the average CEO’s reads 52 books per year.

 Spend time each morning consuming information that is helpful to your future.
 Check out my full recommended reading list for some ideas.

 10. Listen to Something You Love